ranmacmo/DataNation/README.md

 ## Approach
 PSN primary sells thier parts on either their [website](https://www.powersportsnation.com/) or on eBay.
 Therefore, we collected our data from the customer sales and census demographic data to compute our analysis.
 For analysis, we are looking at customer segmentation, to understand the customer groups for PSN and the revenue each group produces.
 Thus, Randy and I used a combination of RFM (recency, frequency, and monetary) statistical analysis as well as machine learning to answer the following questions and provide recommendations.

-    1. Who are our core customers across the various markets?
+    i.
+Who are our core customers across the various markets?

-    1. Who are our core customers that the company should be reaching out to for business?
+    ii.
+Who are our core customers that the company should be reaching out to for business?

 ## About the Data
 Customer segmentation organizes groups based on shared characteristics, behaviors, or preferences.
 For the data, we acquired background data on customers to create customer personas as well as census demographic data.